 What will happen:

 - An endotracheal tube (ET) connected to a breathing machine may be put into your mouth or nose.
 The tube is used to keep your airway open and help you breathe during surgery.
 Your surgeon may need to insert a pulmonary artery catheter to see how well your heart is working.
 A catheter is a tube that is threaded into your heart through a blood vessel in your chest, neck, arm, or leg.
 Another tube with a small ultrasound sensor on the end may also be moved down into your esophagus.
-This will allow your caregiver to see your heart clearly.
+This will allow your healthcare provider to see your heart clearly.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
-Caregivers may leave you connected to a ventilator (breathing machine) after surgery to give you oxygen.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers may leave you connected to a ventilator (breathing machine) after surgery to give you oxygen.
 You may have the ET tube removed after you are awake and can breathe well on your own.
 The catheter inserted for the procedure may be removed and a tight pressure bandage will cover the incision.
-A caregiver may remove the bandages soon after surgery to check your wound.
+A healthcare provider may remove the bandages soon after surgery to check your wound.

 CONTACT YOUR HEALTHCARE PROVIDER IF: